nrjess/twitter-sna/README.md

 We use R Markdown to enhance reproducibility because it provides excellent support for generating dynamic reports (Mair, 2016).
 Knitting the source R Markdown script *README.Rmd* generates this Markdown file.
-Knitting our other R Markdown scripts from this package generates PDF output files containing explanatory text, R code, plus R output (both text and graphics).
+Knitting our other R Markdown scripts from this repository generates HTML output files containing explanatory text, R code, plus R output (both text and graphics).

 - We use [RStudio](www.rstudio.org) to work with R and R markdown files.
   The software chain that connects scripts to output files depends on